 Mining a bitcoin isn't an easy process, so don't expect a quick turnaround.

-The way the bitcoin mining system works is that it is easier to mine a bitcoin at the beginning when the surplus is larger and more difficult as we approach the 21 million mark.
+The way the bitcoin mining system works is that it is easier to mine a bitcoin at the beginning, when the surplus is larger, and more difficult as we approach the 21 million threshold.

 It's thought that the last bitcoin will be mined in 2140 if the current rate of extraction continues.

 Bitcoin mining, in theory, is a simple process.
-It is essentially verifying bitcoin transactions.
+It essentially boils down to verifying bitcoin transactions.

-For example, if someone buys something from you using bitcoin, you'll need to verify that the bitcoin you'll receive is genuine.
+For example, if someone buys something from you using bitcoin, you'll need to verify that the bitcoin you receive is genuine.
 This is the job of the bitcoin miner.

 A group of transactions will be verified by a miner, rather than just one at a time.
 This group is virtually locked and called a blockchain.